 These two dishes have gotten pretty scrambled together over the years (because who doesn't love cheese with their creamy potatoes?), but today we're focusing on the classic scalloped potato dish.
 Don't worry — if you want to add cheese to your version, that's totally fine by us.

-Use Starchy Potatoes
+Starchy Potatoes Are Key

 You want starchy potatoes for this dish — it's that starch that helps the cream thicken up into a velvety sauce during cooking.
 Go for Russet potatoes or Yukon Golds.
 Russets have the most starch and make the creamiest sauce, but Yukons tend to hold their shape a little better (although your sauce will be slightly more milky).